Oscillatory magnetic fields for neutron resonance spin-echo spectroscopy: Technical Realization

 \section{Technical Realization}

-In the following section the technical realization of the resonating circuits at RESEDA is described in detail.
-Technical drawings for all parts discussed here, may be found in the supplementary information \cite{Supplementary}.
+In the following section the technical realization of the resonating circuits at RESEDA is described in detail. {\ptxt The schematics of the circuit boards for C-boxes 1 and 2 can be found in the Appendix (Section \ref{app}), while the KiCAD files, including the .gbr files needed to print the boards are published in \cite{figshare}.}

 The resonating circuit is depicted schematically in Fig. \ref{pic:plan}.
 The circuit consists of a signal generator which feeds into an amplifier, via a -30\,dB attenuator.
 The signal then connects to a matching circuit.
 The matching circuit is split into two parts, one part for frequencies below 1\,MHz (C-box 1), and a second part for the higher frequencies (C-box 2).
 The latter is fixed directly at the coils to reduce the length of the cables between the C-box and the RF coil to an absolute minimum.
 The matching circuit is connected to the RF coils as well as to an oscilloscope providing feedback to the operating software NICOS \cite{nicos} to allow for fast regulation.